abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 just watch and pay attention."
 Whether it's in the material, physical, or mental realm, we can watch the nature of everything.
 We can see it arise, have its own life, and then change and pass away.
-That's the fundamental insight we need to have to truly understand saṁsāra and eventually realize complete liberation.
+That's the fundamental insight we need to have to truly understand saṃsāra and eventually realize complete liberation.

 # Bringing Sampajañña and Paññā to Work